 Frequently Asked Questions

-Yes, our admission policy is "Need-Blind."
+Yes, our admission policy is need-blind for all U.S. citizens and permanent residents.
 This means that your admission is based solely on your academic record, personal achievements, talent, and potential as a CMC student.
-Your family's financial situation is not considered and has no bearing on your admission decision.
+For U.S. citizens and permanent residents, your family's financial situation is not considered and has no bearing on your admission decision.
+We are need-aware in our admission process for international students.

 How can I afford Claremont McKenna College?